COSC3020/brute-force-sorting-aerick-321/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

-Used geeksforgeeks for ideas on how to permutate the array.“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+Used geeksforgeeks for ideas on how to permutate the array. https://www.geeksforgeeks.org/different-ways-to-generate-permutations-of-an-array/ “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”